• Skip to main content

 Platte River Campground - Sleeping Bear Dunes National Lakeshore

-Platte River Campground is located in the southern district of Sleeping Bear Dunes National Lakeshore, on the lower peninsula of Michigan.
+Platte River Campground is located in the southern district of Sleeping Bear Dunes National Lakeshore on the lower peninsula of the Lake Michigan shore.

 Platte River Campground - Sleeping Bear Dunes National Lakeshore